-During the most recently completed fiscal quarter, there has been no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting, as the circumstances that led to the restatement of our financial statements described in Amendment No. 1 to our Annual Report on Form 10-K/A filed with the SEC on May 24, 2021 had not yet been identified.
+During the most recently completed fiscal quarter, there was no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting, other than the revision to our prior position on accounting for warrants which led to the restatement of our financial statements as described in Amendment No. 1 to our Annual Report on Form 10-K/A for the year ending December 31, 2020, filed with the SEC on May 24, 2021.
 Management has implemented remediation steps to address the material weakness and to improve our internal control over financial reporting.
 Specifically, we expanded and improved our review process for complex securities and related accounting standards.
-We plan to further improve this process by enhancing access to accounting literature, identification of third-party professionals with whom to consult regarding complex accounting applications and consideration of additional staff with the requisite experience and training to supplement existing accounting professionals.
+As of June 30, 2021 this has not been fully remediated.